Illuminated manuscript: Techniques

 Illumination was a complex and costly process, and was therefore usually reserved for special books such as altar bibles, or books for royalty.
+Heavily illuminated manuscripts are often called "luxury manuscripts" for this reason.
 In the early Middle Ages, most books were produced in monasteries, whether for their own use, for presentation, or for a commission.
+These monks would work as a collective group to sponsor the patronage of a manuscript, but that in turn shielded their identites somewhat from history: there are more numerous surviving signatures on works from the scibe and less from the illustrations, but often there is simply the signature of the patron monastery.
 However, commercial scriptoria grew up in large cities, especially Paris, and in Italy and the Netherlands, and by the late 14th century there was a significant industry producing manuscripts, including agents who would take long-distance commissions, with details of the heraldry of the buyer and the saints of personal interest to him (for the calendar of a book of hours).
-By the end of the period, many of the painters were women, perhaps especially in Paris.
+By the end of the period, many of the painters were women, especially painting the elaborate borders, and perhaps especially in Paris.